diogoschoninger/github-api-client/README.md

 ## Objective

-- Develop a frontend application to consume the Github API
+- Develop a frontend Angular application to consume the Github API

 ## Routes